 This idea skips the bright primary rainbow and leans more into sunset colors instead, like peach, soft pink, clay, mustard, and a little dusty blue.

-Two beds sit on opposite walls or in an L-shape, with bedding that mixes solid colors from that palette.
+The two beds can sit on opposite walls or in an L-shape, with bedding that mixes solid colors from that palette.

-The big moment is a simple rainbow or arch design on the wall behind one bed, either with paint or large decals.
+The big moment here is a simple rainbow on the wall behind one bed, either with paint or large decals.

 Shop this bedroom: